Futureblur/zip/README.md

 # zip
-The custom bot for BLUR's discord community.
+The custom bot for BLUR's Discord community.